 LEVEL 4: ASSISTANT RECORDING TECHNICIAN

-Produce a high-quality recording.
-This apprenticeship is for new apprentices and/or existing staff in full time employment that may want a change in career or upskill in their existing role.
+Produce high-quality recordings as an assistant recording technician.
+This apprenticeship is for new apprentices and/or existing staff in full time employment that may want a change in career or up-skill in their existing role.

 This occupation is found in broadcasting and production companies that edit and produce music and sound content prior to release across multiple platforms.
 This includes music that is recorded for sale under the artists name and that used in TV, radio, film and computer games.
 Assistant Recording Technicians work as part of a small team, in a studio environment.
 They work with a variety of technological tools.
 They need knowledge and skills related to both the hardware and software used.